-After the Second World War, immigrants from Commonwealth countries, such as Pakistan, came to Bradford.
-They took jobs in its textile mills due to a national labour shortage.
+After the Second World War, immigrants from Commonwealth countries came to Bradford.
+They took jobs in its textile mills because of a national labour shortage.

 Many who came to Bradford settled in the Manningham area of the city near Lister Mills.
 At the time, this was one of the city’s largest employers.

-The decline of the textile industry throughout the late 20th Century was caused by competition.
-Different countries were producing different, more synthetic, textiles which were fashionable at the time.
+Competition caused the decline of the textile industry throughout the late 20th century.
+Different countries were producing different, more synthetic, textiles which were fashionable during this time.

-Throughout the late 20th Century the textile industry declined.
-Other countries were starting to compete with Bradford.
+Throughout the late 20th century, the textile industry declined.
+Other countries began to compete with Bradford.